huggingface/peft/docs/source/developer_guides/lora.md

 replace_lora_weights_loft(peft_model)
 ```

-`replace_lora_weights_loftq` also allows to pass the argument `callback` to give you more fine-grained control on which layers should be modified or not.
+`replace_lora_weights_loftq` also allows you to pass a `callback` argument to give you more control over which layers should be modified or not.
 To see a more elaborate example of this, check out [this notebook](https://github.com/huggingface/peft/blob/main/examples/loftq_finetuning/LoftQ_weight_replacement.ipynb).

-At the moment, using this convenience function has the following restrictions:
+At the moment, `replace_lora_weights_loftq` only supports:

-- The model file must be stored as a `safetensors` file.
+- Model files stored as a `safetensors` file.
-- Only bitsandbytes 4bit quantization is supported.
+- bitsandbytes 4bit quantization.

 <Tip>